Our schemes and network

 Trip end facilities for schools

-New Wayfinding Totems to encourage residents and visitors to walk and cycle are to be installed across the south east Dorset city region as part of the Transforming Cities Fund programme.
-The distinctive Wayfinding Totems will be installed around the conurbation and along all the sustainable routes.
-They will provide easy to read maps clearly showing routes to Stations, Hospitals, car-parks, retail centres, parks, tourist attractions and other places of interest.
+New Wayfinding Totems to encourage residents and visitors to walk and cycle are being installed across the south east Dorset city region as part of the Transforming Cities Fund programme.
+The distinctive Wayfinding Totems will be installed around the conurbation and along the sustainable routes.
+20 have been installed across Poole town centre with the next tranche is due to be installed in Christchurch town centre this autumn.
+They will provide easy to read maps clearly showing routes to stations, hospitals, car-parks, retail centres, parks, tourist attractions and other places of interest.